Prashar-P/My-Portfolio-Project/README.md

 Note: Project is still in development and not available for access publicly.

+### Goals of Project
+- Showcase my skills and projects worked on
+- Tailor Portfolio (Add some personality!)
+- Create a prototype that can be continuously worked on
+- Ensure the site is responsive and adaptable.

 <!-- Built With -->
 ### Built With
 * Javascript
 * CSS
 * React.JS
 * Node.JS
 * AntD

+### Features
+- Allow users to download a copy of my resume
+- Allow users to directly view my skills,achievements and projects
+- Allow users to directly contact me

 <!-- Designs -->

 ### Designs